R300-AI/ITRI-AI-Hub/index.md

 </div>
 </div>

-Visit "Developer Support" for more information
+Visiting "Developer Support" for more information

 </div><br>